 "For the bibliography we eventually set an artificial cutoff date of 2015, three years after his retirement, with many works left off that were still in progress on Barry's desk," Kopper says.

-The resulting volume, "A Convenient Territory:" Russian Literature at the Edge of Modernity Essays in Honor of Scherr Scherr, includes contributions from many colleagues at other universities whom Scherr had mentored, as well as alums of the Russian department who had become academics across the country.
+The resulting volume, "A Convenient Territory:" Russian Literature at the Edge of Modernity Essays in Honor of Barry Scherr, includes contributions from many colleagues at other universities whom Scherr had mentored, as well as alums of the Russian department who had become academics across the country.
 "For a humanities department like ours—and a small department at that—Dartmouth Russian produced an impressive number of future PhDs during Barry's tenure," Kopper says.

 In addition to mentoring junior colleagues and emerging scholars across the country, Scherr stayed in touch with several of his students over many decades.
 He corresponded with former students regularly and was cherished for his positive, soft-spoken mentorship.